gatewaycash/gateway/modules/docs/docs/api.html.md

 ## Overview

-In this context, a platform refers to s website where users interact with each other, with each other's content or where they can buy things.
+In this context, a platform refers to any website where users interact with each other, with each other's content or where they can buy things.
 Each project you work on shouldn't generally require more than one platform, but you can set commission rules so that certain things apply in certain cases but not others.